See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Methodology

 \subsection{Overview}

-In this section, we introduce \textbf{GraphVista}, an agent-driven framework designed to address the challenges of scalability and modality coordination in graph understanding, as shown in Figure~\ref{fig:GraphVista}.
+We introduce \textbf{GraphVista}, an agent-driven framework designed to address the challenges of scalability and modality coordination in graph structure understanding\footnote{Aligned with prior studies \cite{wang2024can,chen2024graphwiz,yuan2024gracore}, our work focuses on pure graph structure understanding.
+The processing of semantic information is orthogonal to our method and can be seamlessly incorporated into GraphVista due to its modular design. }, as shown in Figure~\ref{fig:GraphVista}.

-GraphVista operates under the coordination of the planning agent, which orchestrates the entire reasoning workflow.
+GraphVista is coordinated by a planning agent that directs the entire workflow.
 Initially, the planning agent constructs a lightweight Hierarchical GraphRAG Base $\mathcal{K}$ by partitioning the graph based on topological centrality.
-Upon receiving a question, it parses the task and routes it to the appropriate reasoning modality.
-For Simple Property Tasks, the text modality-based branch is activated, employing GraphRAG-based retrieval to extract relevant context from $\mathcal{K}$.
-For Complex Local Tasks that require fine-grained structural reasoning, the task is delegated to the visual modality-based branch.
-The Visual Graph Thoughts Agent extracts visual subgraphs from $\mathcal{K}$ and performs iterative multimodal reasoning grounded in visual evidence.
+Upon receiving a question, the agent parses the request to identify the task type and key entities, decomposes composite tasks if necessary, and routes them to the appropriate reasoning modality.
+For text-modality tasks, the text modality-based branch is activated, employing GraphRAG-based retrieval to efficiently extract relevant context from $\mathcal{K}$.
+For visual-modality tasks, the task is delegated to the visual modality-based branch.
+In this branch, the Visual Graph Thoughts Agent extracts task-relevant visual subgraphs from $\mathcal{K}$ and performs iterative multimodal reasoning grounded in explicit visual evidence.